-1. Describe the make-up and functions of each of the board's committees (cf., Section 12, Attachment A).
+1. Describe the make-up and functions of each of the board's committees (cf., Section 12, Attachments A and B).

 The Board has no committee(s) specified in statute.
 However, there are four standing committees which serve as an essential component to help the Board address specific policy and/or administrative issues.
 The issues could be referred by the Board to a committee to delve into a policy issue/concern, to address issues referred by the public or licensees to the Board, or on recommendation by Board staff.
+The Board's Organizational Chart is included in Section 12, Attachment A.

-The Board's Administrative Manual identifies the number of members on each committee, requires the committee chairperson be a board member, and provides the committees' purposes.
-The Board's Administrative Manual is included in Section 12.
+The Board's Guidelines and Procedures Manual identifies the number of members on each committee, requires the committee chairperson be a board member, and provides the committees' purposes.
+The Board's Guidelines and Procedures Manual is included in Section 12, Attachment B.